We take pride in being an Eco-Friendly Festival. Listed below are a few initiatives we take part in at EOTR.

-Bristol charity, FRANK Water and its FreeFill initiative have been a part of End of the Road since 2010, providing chilled, filtered drinking water to thirsty festival goers.
-Thanks to the continued support and generosity of End of the Road patrons and its crew, FreeFill at End of the Road has generated income to fund various clean water projects across the globe.
-The money generated in 2013 and 2014 was used to set up a community-run water plant in Jayagiri, a village of 2027 people in the state of Telangana (formerly Northern Andhra Pradesh) in south East India.
+Bristol charity, Frank Water and its FreeFill initiative have been a part of End of The Road since 2010, providing chilled, filtered drinking water to thirsty festival goers.
+Thanks to the continued support and generosity of the End of The Road audience and its crew, FreeFill at End of The Road has generated income to fund various clean water projects across the globe.

-The communities they help are those living in remote, rural or hard to reach locations and may not understand their rights – to water, sanitation, land or education – and have lived without state or central government assistance for generations.
-With its partners, FRANK Water supports communities to claim their rights, to apply for government funding and take ownership of their community, their health and development.
+The communities they help are those living in remote, rural or hard to reach locations, are at risk of being left behind and have lived without state or central government assistance for generations.
+With its partners, Frank Water supports communities to claim their rights, apply for government funding and take ownership of their community, their health and development.
 For every £1 invested in water and sanitation, a further £4 is generated through increased productivity.

-In addition to this, the reusable aspect of this scheme has also helped End of the Road in reducing recyclable waste!
-So if you’re attending this year, why not get on board the bandwagon, keep refreshed over the weekend and do your bit for charity too.
+In addition to this, the reusable aspect of this scheme has also helped End of The Road in reducing recyclable waste.
+So if you’re attending this year, why not hop aboard the bandwagon, keep refreshed over the weekend and do your bit for charity too.

 For more information on Frank Water and to see what they’re up to, visit their website here.

-We also provide drinking water at standpipes around the festival site.
-So there is no need to carry multiple heavy or large drinking vessels with you.
-Instead you can bring a small refillable water bottle or purchase an official EoTR Chilly bottle from the festival merch shop or a Frank Water bottle from their stall.
-This also helps reduce the amount of discarded plastic on site at the end of the festival.
+We also provide drinking water at the many standpipes around the festival site, so there is no need to carry multiple heavy or large drinking vessels with you.
+Instead, you can bring a small refillable water bottle or purchase an official EoTR Chilly bottle from the festival merch shop or a Frank Water bottle from their stall.
+This also helps reduce the amount of discarded plastic on-site at the end of the festival.

 Festival Wood – “Give Something Back”

-Festival Wood is Trees For Life and A Greener Festival initiative to replant Ancient Woodland in Scotland; 100% of funds go towards a wide variety of restoration work including tree planting, rewilding, and reforesting the Highlands as all staff and co-ordinators are volunteers.
+Festival Wood is Trees For Life and A Greener Festival initiative to replant ancient woodland in Scotland; 100% of funds go towards a wide variety of restoration work including tree planting, rewilding, and reforesting the Highlands as all staff and coordinators are volunteers.
 We’ve supported them since 2013, but 2014 was the first year we asked you to help us along.

-For more information on Trees for Life and to see how many trees End of the Road punters have planted so far, visit their website here.
+For more information on Trees for Life and to see how End of the Road punters have contributed so far, visit their website here.

 End of the Road Festival is dedicated to producing as little waste as possible and recycling wherever we can.
-We work with locally based Grist Environmental to make sure any waste generated on site is dealt with in an environmentally friendly way.
-All our festival bins in the main village and around the stages are combined waste bins for easy use, but these then get hand-sorted locally into various recyclable materials.
+We work with locally based Grist Environmental to make sure any waste generated on-site is dealt with in an environmentally friendly way.
+All our festival bins in the main arena and around the stages are combined waste bins for easy use, but these then get locally hand-sorted into various recyclable materials.
 We also ask for your assistance with this task so that we can all do our little bit to leave no trace.
-If you are staying on site, please collect a clear plastic recycling bag from wristband exchange or one of the information points to use at your tent.
+If you are staying on-site, please collect a clear plastic recycling bag from wristband exchange or one of the information points to use at your tent.
 The campsites have recycling collection points near most of the toilet blocks for your pre-sorted bags.

-We strongly discourage leaving anything behind, but when this does happen tents and other items that are in a good condition are collected and donated to refugee aid charities.
-If you have good quality items that you find you’re unable to take home you can aid in this process by dropping them off at wristband exchange as your leave.
+We strongly discourage leaving anything behind, but when this does happen, tents and other items that are in a good condition are collected and donated to refugee aid charities.
+If you have good quality items that you find you’re unable to take home, you can help in this process by dropping them off at wristband exchange as your leave.
 Please be careful about removing all your tent pegs as our beautiful festival site is used for sheep grazing during the rest of the year.
 On the subject of tents, we are now partnering with Vintents, who will supply our Boutique Camping area with upcycled canvas tents.

-As part of our terms and conditions, all caterers who trade at the festival are only able to use biodegradable cutlery and plates on site (which includes the Artist’s backstage too).
-Any unused good food is collected by the charity Eight Plate on Monday morning and is used at local homeless centres.
+As part of our Terms & Conditions, all caterers who trade at the festival are only able to use biodegradable cutlery and plates on site (which includes the Artist’s backstage).
+Any unused good food is collected by the charity Refugee Community Kitchen on Monday morning and is used at their kitchens in London and Calais.
 We also collect all the food scraps generated over the weekend and take them for composting.
-Furthermore, we request that all eggs are free range, coffee is Fair Trade and meat is locally sourced so you’re always receiving good quality food and feeling ethically content about that morning breakfast bap.
+Furthermore, we request that all eggs are free-range, coffee is Fair Trade and meat is locally sourced so you’re always receiving good quality food and feeling ethically content about that morning breakfast bap.

-Expanding the organic vibe beyond food and drink, over 50% of our non-catering traders offer eco-friendly products and services ranging from recycled jewellery to vintage clothes so you shouldn’t feel too guilty about that little spending spree is as sustainable as it is fabulous.
+Over 50% of our non-catering traders offer eco-friendly products and services ranging from recycled jewellery to vintage clothes so you know that little spending spree is as sustainable as it is fabulous.